Initiatives & Research

 This report summarizes the benefits of being a Girl Scout.

 Through our Girl Scout Leadership Experience, girls develop courage, confidence, and character:

 - Girl Scouts learn courage when they take active roles in their communities and speak out when they care about issues.

 - Girl Scouts build confidence as they understand their strengths and become empowered to make a difference in their own lives.

 - Girl Scouts acquire character when they act with integrity and compassion, making decisions that promote the well-being of themselves and others.

-Read the findings of the Simmons College/Girl Scouts of Eastern Massachusetts collaborative research, "Dreaming Big: Making the Case for Girls" (2012) and “Dreaming Big: Examining Career Aspirations of Girls of Color” (2014).
+Read the findings of the Simmons College/Girl Scouts of Eastern Massachusetts collaborative research, "Dreaming Big: What's Gender Got to Do with It?"
+(2012) and “Dreaming Big: Examining Career Aspirations of Girls of Color” (2014).

 "Girls’ Challenge Seeking: How Outdoor Exposure can Support Girls in Taking Positive Risks," was the lead article the Spring 2015 edition of After School Matters.